Skip to main content

 Entities

-1. Services - the default type and the core of your catalog, used for entities such as microservices, libraries, components, etc – essentially any codebase-like module.
+1. Services: The default type and the core of your catalog, used for entities such as microservices, libraries, components, etc – essentially any codebase-like module.

-2. Domains - an entity that allows you to group your services, resources, and other domains into hierarchical, logical units
+3. Domains: An entity that allows you to group your services, resources, and other domains into hierarchical, logical units

-3. Teams - an entity to store all of your team data
+4. Teams: An entity to store all of your team data

 Entity tag

 You'll see us refer to the "entity tag" throughout the docs.
 The entity tag is a unique identifier that's used throughout Cortex.
 For example, the entity tag is used to declare dependencies on other entities or look up information using our Slackbot.
 The entity tag must be globally unique across all entities.
+It is possible to customize the entity tag.

 tip